llinfeng/LanguageTool/README.md

  Plugin 'llinfeng/LanguageTool'

-2. To insall the LanguageTool Java distribution, download the "Stand-alone" version of LanguageTool from this address:
+2. To insall the LanguageTool Java distribution, download the `Stand-alone` version of LanguageTool from this address:

   https://www.languagetool.org/

+  Alternatively, one can:

+  * Find obsolete builds of langaugeTool at: https://www.languagetool.org/download/
+  * Find nightly built (yet may be unstable) at: http://www.languagetool.org/download/snapshots/

 3. Put the following line in your _vimrc